About 1-DA Shapes

-Gavin Upson (founder, owner & shaper/designer) has 20+ years’ experience in the surf industry.
+Gavin Upson (founder, owner & shaper/designer) has been shaping elite surfboards since 1996.
 Gav has designed & shaped boards for professional surfers & world champions, including Sally Fitzgibbons & Adriano De Souza.
 He has shaped or designed/shaped winning boards for almost every men’s & women’s CT event.
 However given he was the main ‘ghost’ shaper at DHD for 10+ years, many pro riders cannot be named.

 So it’s no 1-DA Gav knows how to make boards that work!!!!!

 Gav is passionate about working closely with his customers to ensure they get the best boards under their feet to progress their surfing, for everyone from the micro-grom to the weekend warrior to the best surfers in the world.